MORNING QUESTIONS // DANCE LAAB

 Mona El Husseini is a dancer and visual artist, based between Montreal and Cairo.
 She completed her dance education at the Cairo Contemporary Dance Center (CCDC) in Egypt and studied International Business and Contemporary Dance at Concordia University.

-Mona choreographs and performs her own artistic projects, she collaborates with other artists as a choreographer and performer, and she also teaches contemporary dance, barre, and pilates.
-Her pieces have been performed in Egypt, Germany, Italy, and Canada.
+Since 2018, Mona has been choreographing and performing her own projects, collaborating with other dance artists such as Zab Maboungou, Karima Mansour, Olivier Dubois, and Meryem Alaoui as a choreographer and performer, and teaching contemporary dance, barre, and pilates in professional training programs and open-level workshops.
+Her pieces have been performed in Egypt, Germany, Italy, and Canada and she is the recipient of the 2023 CAM+MAI joint support fellowship in dance.

-In 2023, Mona premiered Creatrix, a dance duet with her mother, and published Family Portraits, a graphic memoir and visual art series at the MAI (Montréal, Arts Interculturels).
-She is currently developing Monday or Tuesday, a dance solo, and Rabbet Manzel // House Goddess, a visual art series - both of which were presented at upRising Up festival in Puglia, Italy, in 2022.
+In 2023, Mona premiered Creatrix, a dance duet with her mother, and published Family Portraits, a graphic memoir and visual art series at the MAI (Montréal, Arts Interculturels), and presented them at the IFE (Institut Français d’Egypte) in Alexandria and Cairo the following year.
+She is currently developing Monday or Tuesday, a dance solo, and Rabbet Manzel // House Goddess, a visual art series.

-In 2018, Mona had a performing role in When Arabs Danced, a TIFF- and FIFA-featured documentary film by Jawad Rhalib, and in 2022, she was the lead actress in ‘Gigi’ and in ‘Mango’, two short films by director Randa Ali.
-That same year she choreographed ‘Mama,’ a theatre piece by Nathalie Doummar, which was presented at Théâtre Duceppe and at Festival Juste Pour Rire in Montreal.
+In 2018, Mona had a performing role in When Arabs Danced, a TIFF- and FIFA-featured documentary film by Jawad Rhalib, and in 2024, she was the lead actress in Clermont-Ferrand featured short film ‘Mango’ by director Randa Ali.
+She was the choreographer of ‘Mama,’ a theatre piece by Nathalie Doummar, which was presented in 2022 at Théâtre Duceppe and at Festival Juste Pour Rire in Montreal.

 Artistic Approach

-In her artistic process, Mona goes beyond dance and traces the thread that connects the different art forms she practices including martial arts, visual arts, and writing.
-She is interested in how stories are transmitted, shared, and told through the body across generations.
-She finds the dance in the encounter between the intimate and the collective, the traditional and the contemporary, and in the space where the inner and outer meet.
+In her artistic process, Mona goes beyond dance and traces the thread that connects the different art forms she practices including visual arts and writing.
+She is fascinated by the tangible and intangible layers that move a body and is interested in how stories are transmitted, shared, and told through the body across generations.
+She finds magic in the mundane and fosters intergenerational collaborations with artists and non-artists alike.
+She continues to search for dance in the encounter between the intimate and the collective, the traditional and the contemporary, and in the space where the inner and outer meet.